matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

   totally legitimate to “handle” an event by doing nothing and not throwing this error.
 It is at the discretion of the bridge author to find a good balance between informing the user and preventing unnecessary spam.
-Throwing this error only for some subtypes of an event if fine.
+Throwing this error only for some subtypes of an event is fine.

 * `m.bridge_unavailable` The homeserver couldn't reach the bridge.

-* `m.no_permission` The bridge wanted to react to an event, but didn't have the permission to do so.
+* `m.no_permission` The bridge wanted to handle an event, but didn't have the permission to do so.

 The bridge error can provide a `time_to_permanent` field.
 If this field is present it gives the time in seconds one has to wait before declaring the bridge